-I think I am finally in love.
-Blackflame was a fantastic continuation of the Cradle series.
+I think I am completely in love.
+Blackflame is an amazingly fantastic continuation of the Cradle series.

 Integrating the fascinating Eastern-inspired worldbuilding and magic-martial arts system with better characterisation, Blackflame was easily the best book in the series so far.
 Even though I’m still not wild about the main protagonist, Wei Shi Lindon, I was growing more invested in what his future may bring.
 At the end of Soulsmith, Lindon found himself being given one year to train and advance in his sacred arts in order to fight an opponent that is way more powerful.
 Lindon seemed to be the typical underdog character who kept defying the odds through a combination of sheer drive, ambition and a bit of providence.
 Notwithstanding, one can’t help but be curious to see how his story will pan out.